CS50Dartmouth21FS1/home/activities/activitygdb/README.md

 (gdb)
 ```

-Ahah, this time we went into the inner loop and dropped in our item.
+Aha!
+This time we went into the inner loop and dropped in our item.
 We then came back around to the top of the main loop.
 As you can see, I printed contents of two elements of the array, too.